 A group of people from across the churches in Market Drayton meet together on a monthly basis to pray for persecuted Christians around the world.
 If you are motivated to support our suffering brothers and sisters you would be very welcome to join us.
 At each session we usually focus on one or two countries where persecution is occurring.
 Through videos and information accessed via the internet we try to understand more of the opportunities and difficulties encountered by members of His Church who are suffering because they identify themselves as believers in Jesus Christ.

-We meet normally on a Thursday evenings, but in November we meet on the Saturday before the International Day of Prayer for Persecuted Christians.
-This year that is on Sunday 19 Nov.
+We meet normally on a Thursday evening, but in November we meet on the Saturday before the International Day of Prayer for Persecuted Christians.

 Venue to be confirmed.

 Normally we meet at Wollerton URC School Room, Wood Lane, Wollerton, TF9 3NY.

 Provisional dates for early 2018 – Thursdays 11 Jan, 8 Feb & 8 Mar.

 For information about the countries we prayed for on 18 November at our IDOP meeting please click here